 The parchment paper acts as the semi-permeable membrane and allows the water molecules to pass but not the larger salt molecules.

-Reverse osmosis is the process whereby a pressure greater than the osmotic head pressure.
+Reverse osmosis is the process whereby pressure is greater than osmotic head pressure.
 This applies as a solution of high density.
-The fluid forced from the high-density side to the less dense side.
+The fluid is forced from the high-density side to the less dense side.

 For desalination plants, the pressure applies to seawater and the water forced through the semi-permeable membrane.